-You can book an appointment with your Academic Librarians (details on the left) who can help you find resources including journal articles, statistics and more.
+Please read our guidance on this page to help you research and write your dissertation.
+You can also book an appointment with your Academic Librarians who can help you find resources including journal articles, statistics and more.

 A literature review is a review of the existing literature, journal articles, books and evidence published on a given topic.
 It is a critical and evaluative account of any published work around your research field, including a description and analysis of existing knowledge of the topic, the identification of any gaps in the existing body of knowledge, and an explanation of how your research might contribute to and further develop current understanding of the subject.

 A literature review is not simply a description or summary of each individual paper.
 It should instead be organised around the findings of the articles considered, and is therefore an opportunity to identify common themes and issues as well as highlighting opposing arguments.